kongaman/udemy-free-courses/README.md

-# udemy-free-courses
+# Webscraping Excercise

-discudemy.com scraper & a list of free Udemy courses.<br>
-Many thanks to discudemy.com.<br>
+Trying to scrape discudemy to save some time